JuanRodriguez19/SensorEffector/README.md

 | 5 (RST)                                        | [BCM 17]     |
 | 6 (AD) Connected to 3 200k Resistors in Series | [Ground]     |

-This is the layout for the pins of the Raspberry pi
+This is the layout for the pins of the Raspberry pi<br>
 ![imageofsensor](https://github.com/JuanRodriguez19/SensorEffector/blob/master/Documentation/Pinouts.JPG)

 This is how it would look connected to the pi.